webix-hub/docs/data/api/link/ui.tabbar_hideoption.md

 	hides an option (tab) of the tabbar

 @params:
-- id			string/number		the option id
+- id			string,number		the option id

 @example: